 5. Secure your smart devices on the Internet of Things (IoT)

-As the world and the web grow evermore connected, the Internet of Things is growing exponentially.
+As the world and the web grow ever more connected, the Internet of Things is growing exponentially.
 And while that can make life a lot easier for humans, it also means that hackers have more potential entry points into your home and personal data.
 Since these smart devices really are small computers, you need to treat them in a similar manner to keep your smart home from being hacked.

 As you go about the process of bolstering your home’s internet security, keep in mind that things may still slip through the cracks.
 New internet, device and network threats appear daily, such as the recent emergence of an iOS vulnerability that allowed hackers to listen in on iOS system users without them knowing.
 Systematic attacks and hacks can evolve as quickly as hackers can code new ones.
-But being as smart and proactive as you can lessens the blow of some security breaches and prevents others entirely.
+But being as smart and proactive as you can lessen the blow of some security breaches and prevents others entirely.

 Originally published 11/12/16.
 Last updated 1/29/19.